 “Well-used public transport can accommodate up to 20 times as many passengers as can private cars on the same road space” (UITP).

-This project, for Transport Infrastructure Ireland, has seen Nicander deliver a new database to store the performance data of the Quality Bus Corridors operated by Dublin Bus.
+This project has seen Nicander deliver a new database to store the performance data of the Quality Bus Corridors operated by Dublin Bus.
 The database is used as a basis for a suite of reports, providing a previously unobtainable insight into the performance of bus corridors across the City.
 This has proven extremely valuable for the Authority informing future decision–making and allowing detailed data analysis to be undertaken.

 An SQL Server Integration Package has been provided which runs on a monthly basis (or can be run at any time manually) to import the bus corridor data supplied by Dublin Bus automatically removing the risk of human error when entering the data.